NishadiSS/Sales-Data-Analysis/README.md

-# 🎊MeriSKILL Internship: Sales Data Analysis Project🎊
+# 🎊Sales Data Analysis Project🎊

 # 💫Introduction:
-Welcome to the MeriSKILL Internship Sales Data Analysis project!
 This project aims to analyze sales data to identify trends, top-selling products, and revenue metrics for business decision-making.

 # 💫Purpose:
 The purpose of this project is to extract valuable insights from a large sales dataset to enhance strategic decision-making in businesses.